SergeyFM/SergeyFM/README.md

 ***
 <img src="panorama.jpg" height=50px width=100%>

-🏃 Beside programming languages, I'm fluent in English, German and Russian.
+🏃 Beside programming languages, I'm proficient in English, German and Russian.
 I used to do a lot of long-distance running, but now I mostly walk because of time constraints.